CompanyofChampions/CoC/des.md

 ## DeS - SL1 Requirements

-For SL1 Slayer we require all bosses to be defeated with screenshots/videos of the following:
+For SL1 Champion we require all bosses to be defeated with screenshots/videos of the following:

+* Stats
 * All Bosses - Empty arena / Souls

 _If you used any boss souls for items, show them as well for proof.
 It is strongly recommended to not use boss souls just for souls, as you are effectively destroying your own SL1 proof._

-## Acceptable SL1 Monumental Criteria
+## Acceptable SL1 Legend Criteria

 - SL1 NG+5
 - SL1 No Rolling/Blocking/Parrying